Astros Executive's Rant At Reporters Draws Firestorm On Eve Of Series

 In the clubhouse, lockers and walls were sheathed in plastic sheeting, and reporters were clad in raincoats as players doused each other with Champagne.

-Osuna had given up a three-run homer in the top of the ninth, but Altuve's blast made a winner out of him.
+Osuna had given up a two-run homer in the top of the ninth, but Altuve's blast made a winner out of him.

 "Altuve picked us up, picked me up, and we're here," Osuna told local station KHOU.